Born in Dublin, Ireland on 30 June.

 Becomes interested in American Rhythm & Blues music and starts a music club of his own.
 Retains his interest in popular music all his life.

 Apprentices at a commercial printing shop in London.
+The experience of type-setting teaches attributes of shape and pressure, light and shadow.
 Joins a graphic design studio.

 Attends evening classes at the Central School of Art, London with an interest in figurative painting.